bacpop/mandrake/docs/citing.rst

 Citations
 =========

-Mandrake paper (forthcoming):
+Mandrake paper:

-Lees J, Tonkin-Hill G, Yang Z, Corander J.
+John A Lees, Gerry Tonkin-Hill, Zhirong Yang and Jukka Corander
-Visualising pathogen population structures by embedding millions of genomes into lower dimensional representations.
-2021.
+Mandrake: visualizing microbial population structure by embedding millions of genomes into a low-dimensional representation. *Philosophical Transactions of The Royal Society B*.
+August 2022.

 The original SCE preprint: